This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made through links. Thanks

 Habitability mainly depends on the physical and chemical characteristics of the soil.
 Nutrition depends on the factors that make nutrients available to the olive trees, which determine the productivity (i.e. fertility) of the soil.

-As to improve habitability and nutrition olive tree growers must ensure a sufficient level of microorganisms in the soil.
-That can be achieved by applying fertilizers and using tillage which are great tools for olive trees soil management.
+To improve habitability and nutrition, olive tree growers must ensure sufficient microorganisms in the soil.
+That can be achieved by applying fertilizers and tillage, which are great tools for soil management for olive trees.

 Let’s learn more about the soil processes microorganisms are responsible for, the benefits of tillage and various techniques, and the secrets of the soil grassing method.